Community learning and development

-Find out what children and youth work is happening in your local community centre, pop into your local Community Centre and pick up a programme for more information.
+Find out about children and youth work happening in your local community centre: you can check online or pop into your local community centre in person.

-- Young Scot - For information about young scot rewards, discounts and other really useful information please visit the Young Scot website.
+- Young Scot - for information about Young Scot rewards, discounts and other useful information visit the Young Scot website

-- Youth Parliament - Get involved with the East Lothian youth parliament, to find out more or visit the website the Scottish Youth Parliament website or contact the community learning and development team.
+- Youth Parliament - get involved with the East Lothian Youth Parliament, to find out more visit the Scottish Youth Parliament website or contact the community learning and development team

-- Duke of Edinburgh - Want to find out more about what’s involved in Duke of Edinburgh awards or find a group near you, please email firstname.lastname@example.org or visit the The Duke of Edinburgh's website.
+- Duke of Edinburgh - to find out more about what’s involved in Duke of Edinburgh awards or to find a group near you, email firstname.lastname@example.org or visit the The Duke of Edinburgh website

 Want to improve or learn a new skill?
 Need to take part in training to help with your current role?

-In partnership with other organisations, we are offering a range of free short training courses open to all East Lothian volunteers and staff.
+We work in partnership with other organisations to offer a range of free short training courses open to all East Lothian volunteers and staff.

-For further information please get in touch with the Community Learning and Development team via the details on this page.
+For further information please get in touch with the Connected Communities team - their contact details are on this page.

 What is family learning?
 Children in Scotland spend approx. 85% of their waking time at home or in their communities and this provides a significant opportunity for learning.
 Family learning encourages family members to learn together, this includes intergenerational learning which is young and old learning from each other.
 Family learning activities helps parents to learn how to support their children’s learning whilst having fun.
 To find out about the Family learning opportunities in your community ask to speak to your local Community Development Officer.